danielroelfs/danielroelfs.com/content/photography/index.md

 thumbnail: "images/avatar.png"
 title: "Photography"
 author: "Daniel Roelfs"
-output:
-  html_document:
-    keep_md: yes
+format: hugo
 ---

 In my free time I enjoy photography.
 Since I live in Norway, every hike is an opportunity to see some amazing landscapes.
 Besides that my interests also extend to cityscapes, lifestyle pictures, and portraits.

-See the website for my photography here: <a href="https://photography.danielroelfs.com" target="_blank">photography.danielroelfs.com</a>
+See the website for my photography here:
+<a href="https://photography.danielroelfs.com" target="_blank">photography.danielroelfs.com</a>

 <iframe src="https://photography.danielroelfs.com/" onload="this.width=&#39;105%&#39;;this.height=screen.height*1.1;" frameBorder="0"></iframe>